MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 ## Put a qubit in superposition

 Currently, the qubits in the program are all in a **classical state**, that is, they are either 1 or 0.
 You know this because the program initializes the qubits to a known state, and you haven't added any processes to manipulate them.
-Before entangling the qubits, you will put the first qubit into a **superposition state**, where a measurement of the qubit will return `Zero` 50% of the time and `One` 50% of the time.
+Before entangling the qubits, you put the first qubit into a **superposition state**, where a measurement of the qubit returns `Zero` 50% of the time and `One` 50% of the time.
 Conceptually, the qubit can be thought of as halfway between the `Zero` and `One`.

 To put a qubit in superposition, Q# provides the `H`, or *Hadamard*, operation.
 Recall the `X` operation from the [Initialize a qubit to a known state](#initialize-a-qubit-to-a-known-state) procedure earlier, which flipped a qubit from `Zero` to `One` (or vice versa); the `H` operation flips the qubit *halfway* into a state of equal probabilities of `Zero` or `One`.
 When measured, a qubit in superposition should return roughly an equal number of `Zero` and `One` results.